 The Waydev service level agreement states that Waydev will use commercially reasonable efforts to make our services available with a Monthly Uptime Percentage of 99.95%, minimum, during any monthly billing cycle.
 We guarantee you will experience no more than 21.56 min/month of unavailability.

-Optimizing resources and efforts are crucial for efficient DevOps processes, so the Unplanned Work Rate (UWR) is an essential metric for many managers.
+Optimizing resources and efforts is crucial for efficient DevOps processes, so the Unplanned Work Rate (UWR) is an essential DevOps metric for many managers.
 The KPI measures the time dedicated to unexpected efforts which have not been budgeted.

 The formula used is unexpected efforts divided by planned work.